bsccf/Uni-notes/Mechanics structures and materials/Statics 1/7a Beams, stress due to bending/deformation due to bending in beams.md

 You can get an intuitive feeling that it would compress towords the top and stretch towords the bottom, but as you can see the plane cross section remains strait.

 ### Assumptions
-Of course in reality everything has unexpected behaviour, so for analysis
+Of course in reality everything has [[random idk|unexpected behaviour]], so for analysis we are going to work under some assumtions:
+-